chimera-linux/cports/Packaging.md

 ```

 The subpackage will only be defined if the condition argument is `True`.
+**Note that this is the only way subpackages should ever be conditional in.**
+Generally it applies that if the subpackage symlink exists in `cports`, there
+should always be a decorated subpackage function.
+The reason for this is that
+`cbuild` should be aware of any subpackage the template may generate, without
+regard to whether it will be generated or not.
+This is useful as it allows
+for better introspection/analysis by tooling.

 The subpackage body function can look like this: